Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/UtilityNetwork/SnapGeometryEditsWithUtilityNetworkRules/readme.md

 Snap sources can be enabled and disabled.
 Snapping will not occur when `SnapRuleBehavior.RulesPreventSnapping` even when the source is enabled.

-To interactively snap a vertex to a feature or graphic, ensure that snapping is enabled for the relevant snap source, then move the mouse pointer or drag a vertex to nearby an existing feature or graphic.
+To interactively snap a vertex to a feature or graphic, ensure that snapping is enabled for the relevant snap source, then move the mouse pointer or drag a vertex close to an existing feature or graphic.
 If the existing feature or graphic has valid utility network connectivity rules for the asset type that is being created or edited, the edit position will be adjusted to coincide with (or snap to) edges and vertices of its geometry.
 Click or release the touch pointer to place the vertex at the snapped location.

 To discard changes and stop the geometry editor, press the discard button.